RARgames/4gaBoardsDocs/docs/board.md

 ![Buttons placement for creating a new board](/img/boardaddbutton_en.png)

-This will open up a pop-up window in which you can name your board, prefill the lists in the board with templates or import your data from Trello (supporting .json file format).
+This will open up a pop-up window in which you can name your board, prefill the lists in the board with templates or import your data from 4ga Boards (in .csv file format) or from Trello (supporting .json file format).

 ![Board creation popup window](/img/boardcreate_en.png)